✦ A decade of Canvas craft, now driven by AI — describe it, watch it build live.Start building

 Best Practices

-Apply `btn-group-lg` or `btn-group-sm` to the wrapper element rather than adding size classes to each button — this keeps sizing consistent and reduces markup clutter.
+Apply .btn-group-sm or .btn-group-lg to the wrapper element rather than adding size classes to each individual button — this keeps the sizing consistent and reduces markup clutter.

 FAQ

-How does Canvas Builder generate a Button Group component?
+How does Canvas Builder handle Button Group generation?